json-template/JsonTemplate/README.md

 </pre></td></tr>
 </table>
 JsonTemplate automatically converts a string into a json value with the type which the string looks like.
-For example, "23" looks like a number, therefore it is converted to an json numeric value.
+For example, "23" looks like a number, therefore it is converted to a json numeric value.

-If this is not the intention, a specific **value producer** needs to be given, e.g. "@s(23)".
+If this is not the intention, a specific **value producer** needs to be given, e.g. `@s(23)`.

-### Value producers without parameters
+### Value producers
 <table><tr><th width="600">Template</th><th width="50%">Generated Json</th></tr>
 <tr><td><pre>
 {